opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 Feature normalization is a crucial preprocessing step that can be applied before model evaluation.
 LTR supports two types of feature normalization: min-max and standard normalization.

-### Standard feature normalization
+### Standard normalization

-Standard normalization transforms features so that:
+Standard normalization transforms features as follows:

-- The mean value is mapped to 0
+- Maps the mean value to 0
-- One standard deviation above the mean is mapped to 1
+- Maps one standard deviation above the mean to 1
-- One standard deviation below the mean is mapped to -1
+- Maps one standard deviation below the mean to -1

 The following example request shows how to create a model with standard feature normalization: